My Google Drive Stuck On "Starting Upload"!

 Method 5.
 Switch to other cloud storage

-When Google Drive strikes, you must spend more time to solve it, thereby reducing work or study efficiency.
+When Google Drivetakes forever to upload and even strikes, you must spend more time to solve it, thereby reducing work or study efficiency.
 Many excellent cloud drives on the market can replace Google Drive to store your data.

 Windows users can use OneDrive as an online storage service of Microsoft.
 It can not only store any type of files, but also integrates well with Office 365.
 Besides, Dropbox is also a fine choice.
 As one of the earliest cloud storage services, it runs stably and provides easy-to-sync features.